-A Guide to Visiting Star Wars Land: Galaxy’s Edge
+A Guide to Visiting Star Wars Galaxy’s Edge Disney World

-Boarding NOW for the planet of Batuu from Disney’s Hollywood Studios!
+Boarding NOW for the planet of Batuu in Star Wars Galaxy’s Edge Disney World!

-Opening August 29th, Star Wars Land: Galaxy’s Edge will take guests to a galaxy far far away in an immersive land that will bring your childhood dreams of Star Wars to life!
+Star Wars Galaxy’s Edge Disney World aka Star Wars Land will take guests to a galaxy far far away in an immersive land that will bring your childhood dreams of Star Wars to life!
+Read on for all you need to know to make your visit to Batuu successful!

 Upon arriving on the planet of Batuu you’ll be visiting Black Spire, a remote trading outpost filled with smugglers, traders and the resistance looking to gather forces.
 They’re all doing their best to avoid the First Order who have arrived in Black Spire to maintain control.
-Star Wars Land: Galaxy’s Edge brings the Star Wars story to life with you in it!
+Hollywood Star Wars Land brings the Star Wars story to life with you in it!

-As you enter Star Wars Land: Galaxy’s Edge you’re in the outskirts of Black Spire where the Resistance comes together in order and tries to steer clear of the First Order.
-This is where the Rise of the Resistance attraction is (opening December 5th) and the Resistance Supply kiosks where you can purchase all of your Resistance gear.
+As you enter Star Wars Galaxy’s Edge Disney World you’re in the outskirts of Black Spire where the Resistance comes together in order and tries to steer clear of the First Order.
+This is where you will find the Rise of the Resistance attraction and the Resistance Supply kiosks where you can purchase all of your Resistance gear.

 As you move towards the middle of Star Wars land you’ll encounter the First Order as they patrol the area.
 Make sure to interact with all of the characters you come into contact with and watch the story unfold while you’re part of it.
 Being able to be part of the story is part of the fun!